hyiltiz/vim-plugins-profile/README.md

  - [R]
  - [R:ggplot2] (the ggplot2 package for R)
  - Bash (Cygwin, or Git for Windows will also work)

+Alternatively, you could use `Ruby` for the same analysis.
+It does not depend on extra libraries, but will not produce eye-candy graphs either.

 ### TODO